mpg-age-bioinformatics/cluster_first_steps/README.md

 Additionally, `hpc.bioinformatics.studio` home or group directory can also be accessed from the platform.
 To learn more about managing data, please look into the [Data](#data) section.

+### MAGE-LLM

+To use the internally hosted MAGE-LLM models in Posit JupyterLab or Visual Studio Code, see the [MAGE-LLM user guides](llm/README.md).

 ### Posit Version

 Posit image version of the running instance can be checked with variable `POSIT_IMAGE` (e.g. `echo $POSIT_IMAGE`).
 You can easily use this on your notebooks and Rmd documents to keep track of your environment eg.: `! echo $POSIT_IMAGE` in a jupyter notebook or `Sys.getenv('POSIT_IMAGE')` in R.